-The Kalshoven-Gieskes Forum on International Humanitarian Law provides a platform within the Grotius Centre for International Legal Studies for research, teaching and further dissemination of international humanitarian law.
-Additionally, the Forum offers students the opportunity to participate in an international humanitarian law clinic to work on projects of partner institutions in the field.
+The Kalshoven-Gieskes Forum on International Humanitarian Law provides a platform within the Grotius Centre for International Legal Studies for research, teaching and further dissemination of international humanitarian law (IHL).
+Additionally, the Forum offers students the opportunity to participate in an IHL Clinic to work on projects of partner institutions in the field.

 The Forum was established in 2011 and named after Frits Kalshoven, Professor Emeritus of public international law and international humanitarian law at Leiden Law School (1967-1989), and the Gieskes-Strijbis Fund.
 The Forum is directed by Associate Professor Dr. Robert Heinsch.

 The core objective of the Forum is to provide a neutral platform for the research, teaching and further dissemination of IHL.
 By doing this, it aims to create better protection and assistance for victims of war and more respect for humanity in armed conflicts and crisis situations.
 The Forum aims to help alleviate the suffering of individuals in armed conflicts and to bring more humanity to these special situations of violence.
 The Forum focusses on promoting and strengthening the respect for IHL and its implementation in national law.
 Furthermore, it supports initiatives to enforce IHL and increases accountability for perpetrators of IHL violations.

 These objectives are pursued by the following measures and components of the Forum:

 - IHL Clinic

 - IHL Master Specialization & Summer School